NovySan/unl-digifab/projects/project2.md

   - What materials will you fabricate your object from?
 What (if any) surface treatments will you use?
 What non-digital material/craft processes will you use?
   - How will you document your project?
 Consider where you will photograph the resulting object?
 What supporting images wil Where will you document your object?

-This written description will be [submitted online to Canvas](https://canvas.unl.edu/courses/158902/assignments/1521883) by Thursday, October 18, 2023 at 15:00.
+This written description will be [submitted online to Canvas](https://canvas.unl.edu/courses/185978/assignments/1807040) by Wednesday, October 09, 2024 at 15:00.

 ## Deliverables